 In addition, if a spouse has no skills or assets and has been married for at least 10 years, a spouse may be entitled to spousal support for a period of up to three years, and up to a maximum of $2,500 per month or 20% of the former spouse's average monthly gross income.

 Whether there is a law in place or not, divorcing parties can and often agree to pay contractual spousal support.
 Under the Internal Revenue Code, spousal support payments are a deduction from the gross income of the payor and reportable gross income to the receiving spouse.

 While working to protect your fortune and family, McClure Law Group strives to minimize the potentially negative impact divorce can have on children and relationships.
-As leaders in the Collaborative Law movement, Kelly McClure and the team of attorneys at the McClure Law Group offer clients the option of a collaborative approach to divorce, which allows parties to maintain discretion and reduce the financial and emotional burdens associated with family law litigation.
+Kelly McClure and the team of attorneys at the McClure Law Group offer clients the option of a collaborative approach to divorce, which allows parties to maintain discretion and reduce the financial and emotional burdens associated with family law litigation.